 That’s just a fancy way of saying that, based on current options prices, it’s expected that about 68% of the time the stock will stay within this range until expiration.
 But that’s an expectation.
 In the real world, anything can happen.

 Note that in this example the standard deviation falls outside the point of maximum loss.
 That’s not to say this spread has a high chance of losing money, but rather, such a move wouldn’t be out of the ordinary.
 Looking for a narrower standard deviation relative to the max profit and loss?
 Consider an iron condor with fewer days until expiration or one with tighter strike widths.
 But if you do, remember that each of those choices will likely result in a lower initial premium received.
-Plus, because it’s a spread with four legs, there may be four transaction charges (commissions and contract fees).
+Plus, because it’s a spread with four legs, there will be four transaction charges (commissions and contract fees).

 Because options have probabilities built into their prices, you could also use delta to help you decide which strikes to sell.
 If the strike prices of the call and put have a delta of around 16, it may be the far end of the expected range for that expiration period.
 The 16-delta call marks the high end of the expected range and the 16-delta put marks the low end.